joomla/joomla-framework/src/Joomla/Image/README.md

 $image->loadFile(JPATH_ROOT . '/path/to/image.png')->crop(600, 250)->toFile(JPATH_ROOT . '/tmp/image.png');
 ```

-Since Platform version 12.3, there is a new `destroy()` method that get's called in appropriate places throughout the class which runs the `imagedestroy` function to free memory associated with an image handle.
+Since Platform version 12.3, there is a new `destroy()` method that gets called in appropriate places throughout the class which runs the `imagedestroy` function to free memory associated with an image handle.
 This method is called before each time an image handle is replaced (when `$createNew` is set to false) as well as in the class `__descruct` method as a final cleanup.

 #### The `resize` method